Places of work

 Fulbright Senior Scholar in the former Soviet Union (1989).

 His early research focused on prejudice, authoritarianism, and the psychology of religion.
 In recent years, his research and writing have focused on “Identification with All Humanity” and on human rights.
 His “Human Rights 101: A Brief College-Level Overview” is a free download available for use by any individual, class or group (see in resources section).
-In 2019, he is completing a book on about twenty-five persons who made major contributions to the advance of human rights (e.g. Raphael Lemkin, who coined the term “genocide” in 1944 and led in creating the United Nations’ Convention on the Prevention and Punishment of the Crime of Genocide).
+In 2022, his book on hoeroes of human rights, persons who made major contributions to the advance of human rights was published (e.g. Raphael Lemkin, who coined the term “genocide” in 1944 and led in creating the United Nations’ Convention on the Prevention and Punishment of the Crime of Genocide).

-He has been happily married to Cheryl Whitaker McFarland for forty-eight years.
-The McFarland’s have one admirable son, a fine daughter-in-law, and two marvelous grandsons.
+He had been happily married to Cheryl Whitaker McFarland.
+The McFarland’s had one admirable son, a fine daughter-in-law, and two marvelous grandsons.

 McFarland, S., Hackett, J., Hamer, K., Katzarska-Miller, I., Malsch, A., Reese, G., Reysen, S. (2019).
 Global Human Identification and Citizenship: A Review of Psychological Studies.
 Advances in Political Psychology, 6, 141-171. https://doi.org/10.1111/pops.12572